norman/friendly_id/README.md

 * Version 5.0 offers a new "candidates" functionality which makes it easy to set up a list of alternate slugs that can be used to uniquely distinguish records, rather than appending a sequence.
+For example:

+    class Restaurant < ActiveRecord::Base
+      extend FriendlyId
+      friendly_id :slug_candidates, use: :slugged

+      # Try building a slug based on the following fields in
+      # increasing order of specificity.
+      def slug_candidates
+        [
+          :name,
+          [:name, :city],
+          [:name, :street, :city],
+          [:name, :street_number, :street, :city]
+        ]
+      end
+    end

 * Now that candidates have been added, FriendlyId no longer uses a numeric sequence to differentiate conflicting slug, but rather a GUID.
 This makes the codebase simpler and more reliable when running concurrently, at the expense of uglier ids being generated when there are conflicts.

+* The Globalize module has been removed and will be released as its own gem.
+  Note that it has not yet been developed.

 * The default sequence separator is now `-` rather than `--`.

-* FriendlyId now requires Ruby 1.9.3 or higher.
+* Like Rails 4, FriendlyId now requires Ruby 1.9.3 or higher.

 ## Docs